 This same kind of design decision disappears in larger deliveries of 50 or more people, since there will be plenty of tabletops!
-And, with very large groups and the play in “pods” of 10 tables in each pod, you will often see competition happening between pods!
+And, with very large groups playing in “pods” of 10 tables in each pod, you will often see competition happening between pods!
 And the game plays easily with 150 or 200 or even 300 people.
 It requires one Provisioner (banker) and one Co-Expedition Leader (tabletops manager) per 60 people or 10 tables of 6.
 All the needed training materials are included for these helpers.

 These Weather Reports are accurate, but only available on Days 5, 10 and 15 and are essentially useless since they are not available during the planning time before the game starts and play begins.
 While it is good information, it is not worth the cost.
 Each Weather Report COULD be shared between ALL of the tabletops if teams ever chose to do so — in my experience, they are very seldom shared. and teams often keep batteries and then do not use them during play.
 And they are ONLY available on those Days, not earlier.

 The Videos are an essential part of the game design.
 Both are only available during planning time before the start of play and each contains resource cards and information that directly influences results.
 With 5 teams, we might play with 3 of The Mine videos available and 2 of Tortilla Flat.
 Thus, not all teams could directly acquire the resource cards and information about play.